0xspringtime/linux-scripts/README.md

 all your installed packages as well as their version and dependencies and will output this to a csv file for easy reading.

-vpn - is a open pm script being worked on
+vpn - an openvpn script being worked on